An Alternative Issue Tracking Dataset of Public Jira Repositories: Dataset Description

 \section{Dataset Description}

 The Jira data is stored in MongoDB as document data.
 Figure~\ref{fig:database_erd} describes the data as an entity relationship diagram (ERD).
-Given the nature of document-oriented databases, generating an ERD is not straightforward and indeed Fig.~\ref{fig:database_erd} is a simplification of the real data structure.
-We have diagrammed the key objects in the data, simplified structures where the complexity is self-explanatory, and extrapolated the data types to give an idea of what to expect.
+It is not possible to create a full and reliable ERD for a document database such as MongoDB, unless a strict structure is enforced on all documents, and that is not the case for Jira across different repositories.
+Figure~\ref{fig:database_erd}, therefore, is a simplification of the real data structure.
+We have diagrammed the key objects in the data and extrapolated the data types to give an idea of what to expect.
 The primary documents to expect in our dataset are ``issues'', each unit of which represents a single issue within Jira.
 The two primary documents nested within each issue are ``fields'' and ``changelog''.
 The fields document contains the current attributes of the issue, and is described in Table~\ref{table:issue_fields}.
-The issue field descriptions are primarily from the Jira official documentation~\footnote{\url{https://confluence.atlassian.com/adminjiraserver/issue-fields-and-statuses-938847116.html}}.
-The ``changelog'' stores the changes that have occurred to this issue.
-When an issue is changed (saved), a new ``history'' is saved, where each changed attribute is stored as an ``item''. ``Issuelinks'' connect issues to each other, and are stored on both linked issues. ``Comments'' are made by the community and form a discussion around the issue.
+The issue field descriptions are primarily from the Jira official documentation.\footnote{\url{https://confluence.atlassian.com/adminjiraserver/issue-fields-and-statuses-938847116.html}} The ``changelog'' stores the changes that have occurred to this issue.
+When an issue is changed, a new ``history'' is saved, where each changed attribute is stored as an ``item''. ``Issuelinks'' connect issues to each other and are stored on both linked issues. ``Comments'' are made by the community and form a discussion around the issue.

 The dataset is available on Zenodo as a MongoDB dump file.
 The raw data includes a README file, the scripts used to download the data, the scripts used to produce the tables and figures in this paper, and a license (CC BY 4.0\footnote{\url{https://creativecommons.org/licenses/by/4.0/}}).
 In principle, using this dataset is as easy as importing the MongoDB dump file and modifying the included JupyterLab notebook to explore the data.
 The data can also be queried using standard MongoDB queries.
-Figure~\ref{fig:database_erd} can be used to guide the initial exploration; however, the figure is an intentional simplification of the data for explanation purposes.
-The full details of the data may add complexity to how it is used.\footnote{For example, issuelinks do not have an actual database link to the corresponding linked issue, but rather a stripped-down summary of the linked issue.}
+Figure~\ref{fig:database_erd} can be used to guide the initial exploration.

 The data was downloaded using a Python script utilising the Jira API exposed by public Jira ITSs.
 We obtained the list of repos through a manual search for public Jira repos on the internet.
 This search involved reviewing GoogleScholar results for ``Jira'', as well as Google search results discussing a public Jira repo.
 With the public Jira URLs, the data was downloaded using the Jira REST API V2\footnote{\url{https://developer.atlassian.com/cloud/jira/platform/rest/v2}} and a Python script contained within a JupyterLab notebook.
 In total, \mytilde15GB of data was downloaded and stored in the MongoDB database.
 The initial data download was performed in May 2021 and the data was updated in January 2022.
 Unfortunately, MariaDB and Mindville are no longer valid data sources, so their data is from the initial download in May 2021.